JaxPlays-Inc/jaxplays.org/content/productions/2027/2027-The-Odd-Couple.md

 source_date: 2026-06-04
 source_url: https://opct.booktix.com/dept/main/e/oddcpl
 ---
 *The Odd Couple* drops two newly single friends into the same apartment and watches their opposite habits collide.
-One is messy, one is meticulous, and Neil Simon's comedy finds the affection, irritation, and absurdity inside an impossible living arrangement.
+One is messy, one is meticulous.
+Neil Simon's comedy finds the affection, irritation and absurdity inside an impossible living arrangement.